 First Folio History

-First Folio Theatre is in its 25th season of bringing high-quality performances of Shakespeare and other classics to the Chicagoland suburbs.
-During that time, the theater has grown from an annual outdoor summer show to a year-round season staged inside the Event Hall of the Mayslake Peabody Estate.
-As a professional, not-for-profit organization, First Folio relies upon the support and donations of friends and businesses to continue its efforts and build upon its success.
+First Folio Theatre closed operations in March, 2023, after 25 seasons of bringing high-quality performances of Shakespeare and other classics to the Chicagoland suburbs.
+During that time, the theater had grown from an annual outdoor summer show to a year-round season staged inside the Event Hall of the Mayslake Peabody Estate.

 However, as they considered launching Oak-Brook based First Folio Theatre in 1996, Rice and Vesely did not know whether the community would support a not-for-profit, professional theater dedicated to bringing high-quality Shakespeare and other classics to the suburbs.
 They could build the organization – but would the audience and donations follow?